huizezhang-sherry/cubble/README.md

 ```

 Check the vignette [1.
 The cubble class](articles/cb1class.html) for
-more details on the class deisgn.
+more details on the class design.

 You can also create a cubble object by supplying the spatial and
 temporal component separately in `make_cubble()`.
 This allows you to use